ministryofjustice/security-guidance/docs/hosting-platforms.md

 # Hosting Platforms

-We have developed a series of logging requirements for hosting platforms, such as virtualised and/or containered compute with associated supporting services such as database and queuing services at different maturity tiers in order to support defenisve cyber security, such as detecting breaches.
+We have developed a series of logging requirements for hosting platforms, such as virtualised and/or containered compute with associated supporting services such as database and queuing services at different maturity tiers in order to support defensive cyber security, such as detecting breaches.

 ## Baseline Maturity Tier